jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 Notes
 =====

-* By default, the dVRK console publishes both synchronous (events) and asynchronous data (state data).
+* By default, the dVRK system publishes both synchronous (events) and asynchronous data (state data).
 Events (such as ``operating_state`` are published as fast as possible.
 State data (such as ``measured_js``...) is published periodically.
-By default, the dVRK console publishes data at 100Hz (10ms).
+By default, the dVRK system publishes data at 100Hz (10ms).
 This can be increased using the ``-p`` command line argument.
 The dVRK arm components are running at 1.5KHz, so it doesn't make sense to publish at any rate higher than 1.5KHz.